 Online Event Management Courses and Classes

 Online event management courses can be found at several hospitality schools and through the distance learning departments of many universities.
-Most are designed for adult professionals who are looking to either change careers or enhance existing interest and experience in event planning.
+Most are designed for adult professionals who are looking to either change careers or enhance their existing interest and experience in event planning.
 Learn about the most popular online event planning courses.

 Aspiring event planners can earn certificates through online event management programs, which can usually be completed totally online in about 12 months.
 For a more intensive 2-year diploma or associate's degree, campus attendance is often necessary in addition to distance learning.
-Graduates of online programs in event management may wish to seek entry-level jobs with established event planners or start their own event planning business.
+Graduates of online programs in event management may wish to seek entry-level jobs with established event planners or start their own event planning businesses.

 List of Online Event Management Classes

 The following course descriptions detail the typical curriculum of the most common online event management courses.